What is a Labradoodle...

 We litter pan train our puppies to make house training less stressful for our puppies as well as you

-Our puppies are socialized, handled and raised with children, our 11yr old son and 13yr old daughter
+Our puppies are socialized, handled and raised with children, our 13yr old son and 15yr old daughter

-We use Bio Sensory Stimulation in conjunction with out handling routine
+We use Early Neuro Stimulation (ENS) in conjunction with out handling routine

 We offer Life-Time support for any advise or questions once you have your puppy